deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

     tar -xvzf genome_mm10/chromFa.tar.gz
     cat genome_mm10/*.fa > genome_mm10/mm10.fa

 We have the mm10 genome stored in one fasta file and can build the index.
-We tried it sucessfuly with hisat2, bowtie2 and bwa.
+We tried it successfully with `hisat2`, `bowtie2` and `bwa`.
 Run the mapping with one of them and do not mix them!

 Create an index